 Republicans in the legislature, backed by business and industry groups, want Missouri to join most of its neighbors and a growing number of midwestern states to adopt the policy which would bar employers from making representation fees or union dues a condition of employment.

-Sen. J, a Republican who opposed right-to-work as a state representative, supported during Tuesday’s vote.
+Sen. Jeanie Riddle, a Republican who opposed right-to-work as a state representative, supported during Tuesday’s vote.

 “It allows the union members to take back the union.
 I don’t think anything in right-to-work prevents unions.
 I do think it makes unions much more competitive and they have to show they can do a good job for the folks paying into the system,” said Sen. Dan Brown, the bill’s sponsor.